Kuuga4/AI_Doll/README.md

 ### 8.3 TTS Is Slow or GPU Memory Is Insufficient

 - The program automatically uses CUDA if available; otherwise, it falls back to CPU.
-- 'xtts_v2' is significantly slower on CPU, which is expected.
+- `xtts_v2` is significantly slower on CPU, which is expected.

 ### 8.4 RAG Call Fails

 Check the following items:
 - Whether the Ollama service has been started.
-- Whether the 'nomic-embed-text' model has been pulled.
+- Whether the `nomic-embed-text` model has been pulled.
-- Whether the API key and 'base_url' are available.
+- Whether the API key and `base_url` are available.
-- Whether 'src/chroma' has been successfully built.
+- Whether `src/chroma` has been successfully built.